GabrielRosace/ForzaCaste/endpoint_documentation.md

 This method responds:

-*   HTTP status code 404 with this body `{ statusCode: 404, errormessage: "DB error: " + reason }` if an operation on the DB raise an error
+*   HTTP status code 502 with this body `{ statusCode: 502, errormessage: "DB error: " + reason }` if an operation on the DB raise an error
 *   HTTP status code 200 with this body(*request forwarded without params*)
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation

 ``` json